danielwarke/shopping-list/README.md

 ### Roadmap:

-📝 Drop completed items to the bottom of list\
+📝 Drop completed items to the bottom of list
-📝 View deleted lists which will be deleted after 7 days and ability to recover